 Flu vaccinations are also a popular staff benefit and provides duty of care.

-Bookings for Winter 2015 workplace flu vaccinations are now being taken.
+Bookings for winter workplace flu vaccinations take place from summer onwards.
 Dates are offered on a 'first come first served' basis.

 Vaccines will be available at the end of September.
 Our experienced nurses will visit the workplace to administer the vaccines so there is no need to send your employees off site.